-Queueing traffic on the roundabout at Rush Green A10 interchange has long been regarded as hazardous and 'an accident waiting to happen'.
+Traffic queueing to enter the services on the roundabout at the Rush Green A10/A414 interchange has long been regarded as hazardous and 'an accident waiting to happen'.

 The problem is caused by traffic queueing to enter the MacDonald's drive-in, causing vehicles to back up around the roundabout and preventing traffic from entering the roundabout from Stansted Road.